 Managing restored habitat to ensure it remains beneficial to wildlife

-One highly used technique is spot spraying the trees and shrubs out of meadows.
+One commonly used technique is spot spraying the trees and shrubs out of meadows.
 Why don’t we mow them instead?
-Mowing can be highly injurious/deadly to ground-dwelling wildlife (brooding birds, too) and mowing DOES NOT kill trees or shrubs.
-Late summer/fall is the best time to spot spray trees and then a spot mowing in March of the following year (before wildlife get too active) cleans the meadow up of standing dead woody plants .
+Mowing can be highly injurious/deadly to ground-dwelling wildlife (brooding birds, too).
+Furthermore, mowing DOES NOT kill trees or shrubs.
+Late summer/fall is the best time to spot spray trees, and then a spot mowing in March of the following year (before wildlife get too active) cleans the meadow up of standing dead woody plants .

-In wetlands we spend much of our time killing phragmites and cattails.
-We want a good patchy mix of cattails and other wetland plants for food and cover but do not want a monoculture of them or phragmites.
+In wetlands, we spend much of our time killing phragmites and cattails.
+A good patchy mix of cattails and other wetland plants is ideal for food and cover, but we do not want phragmites or a monoculture of cattails.

-A lot of summer and fall CWH field-staff time was spent managing and maintaining wildlife habitat on CWH and client properties.
+Having a diversity of wildlife means creating and maintaining a diversity of habitat.
+A lot of summer and fall CWH field-staff time is spent managing and maintaining wildlife habitat on CWH and client properties.
 It is often hot work, but the positive results for the wildlife resource are well worth the effort.